Housing for Returning Students - 2025-2026 Housing Selection Process

 Room Types

 Approximately 80% of our on-campus students live in double rooms in corridor and suite buildings however we do have single spaces available at an advanced rate.
-Townhouse selection occurred this past November, however any spaces (if any) remain, will be available in this selection process.
+Townhouse and Deluxe Single selection occurred this past November for rising Juniors and Seniors, however the spaces (if any) that remain will be available in this selection process.
 Note different housing options will have different rates*.

 *There is typically a 3% increase to room rates between years.
 While our official rates are typically released in the summer for the following academic year, adding 3% to current room rates is a good guide for planning purposes.